martinbiel/StochasticPrograms.jl/README.md

 ### Deterministic Equivalent Problem

-An deterministically equivalent formulation of the recourse model can be obtained through the `DEP` command.
-It forms an extensive block structured problem, using all provided scenarios.
+A deterministically equivalent formulation of the recourse model can be obtained through the `DEP` command.
+It forms an extensive block-structured problem, using all provided scenarios.

 ```julia
 julia> dep = DEP(sp)